javerinetan/la-timeless-tresor/README.md

 🧪 <i> Deployment and testing </i>

 We optimised it on mobile and different screen sizes for computer too.
-We individually tested a few screen sizes like iPhone,
+We individually tested a few screen sizes like iPhone, and different computer size like 14 , 15,16,20 inch computers screen sizes.

+<h1 align= "center"> Outcome </h1>